andyblight/heating-controller/progress.md

 ## BUGS

-* Add name that is visible to

 ## TODO

+* Add name for each sensor that is visible to IP address scanners (like on my phone).

 ## DONE